SimulationEverywhere-Models/Cadmium-SEIR-Asyn/README.md

-# SEIRD
+# SEIR-Asyn

-The model is available in https://github.com/SimulationEverywhere-Models/Cadmium-SEIRD
+The model is based on a paper available here https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7074281/

+Tang, B., Wang, X., Li, Q., Bragazzi, N. L., Tang, S., Xiao, Y., & Wu, J. (2020). <br>
+Estimation of the Transmission Risk of the 2019-nCoV and Its Implication for <br>
+Public Health Interventions. *Journal of clinical medicine*, 9(2), 462. https://doi.org/10.3390/jcm9020462 <br>

 This instructions assume that: